Chambers of Dunleading

 The Chambers are built in tunnels and rooms dug within the Dun, the largest hillock in the town of Dunleading.
 Atop the Dun is the Great Tree, surrounded by the Thorny Brake.
 The roots of this tree are seen within the rooms and hallways amongst the Dun, being an intricate component of its architecture and decoration.

 The Thorny Brake is a combination of bracken, berries and roses that grows around the Great Tree, right on the the edge of the reach of its branches.
-Their prickly nature makes it hard to reach the Great Tree.
+While they look colourful and radiant, their prickly nature makes it hard to reach the Great Tree.
 Efforts to cut back and remove it are fruitless, as it quickly regrows.
 As such, if something in Dunleading is said to be a thorny problem, then it is something that is hard to resolve, like the Brake.

 The main entrance to the Chambers consists of two large wooden doors, but there are plenty of other doors in.
 Windows can be seen at three levels as well as steps down to basement levels below the normal ground level.